la-ots/pelican/docs/foundation/index.md

   key: Foundation
   title: Foundation
   order: 4
-  excerpt: Get to know the basics behind Pelican.
+  excerpt: These pieces create the beginning parts of Pelican Design System.
+In order to get the most from it, these pieces must be properly understood.
 ---

 ## Overview